wizeline/qa-buddy-program/README.md

 # QA Buddy Program
-This repository is ment to be used as a checklist for the buddies and mentees in order to have a standard structure across all the projects.
+This repository is meant to be used as a checklist for the buddies and mentees in order to have a standard structure across all the projects.

 Please fork this repository and follow the instructions listed below: